General data sheets (DT)

 DT21.00 - Flaconnage - Glass neck finishes

 This data sheet categorises and lists various glass neck finishes used in flaconnage.
-For flaconnage definition, see Cetie document DT15.00.
+For flaconnage definition, see Cetie document DT15.00 - FLACONNAGE - STANDARD TOLERANCES.

 DT23.01 - Glass container nomenclature